DETAILED ACTION

 It would have been obvious to one having ordinary skill in the art before the time the invention was effectively filed to combine the method of generating black-box adversarial inputs disclosed by Wang with the attack loss function taught by Zhang.
 The motivation for this combination would be to improve the efficacy of and to update the adversarial inputs by providing a measure of their effectiveness.

-Claim(s) 10-13 are rejected under 35 U.S.C.
+Claim(s) 10-12 are rejected under 35 U.S.C.
 103 as being unpatentable over Wang in view of Jetley, S., Lord, N., & Torr, P. (2018).
 “With friends like these, who needs adversaries?”.
 Advances in neural information processing systems, 31 hereinafter Jetley.

 Regarding Claim 10:

-Wang discloses the method of claim 6 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), … and the perturbation is selectively modified by applying the following steps, starting with the first component perturbation, until the successful attack condition is satisfied (Wang Section 3 “The inherent reason that one adversarial sample can fool a DNN is that it’s located the classification border in some feature space.
+Wang discloses the method of claim 6 (Wang Section 3 Sample Based Adversarial Attack “our method is black-box”, Section 3 a DNN is fooled, 3.2 “we intentionally make a network give a specific wrong answer for a given sample”), … and the perturbation is selectively modified by applying the following steps, starting with a first component perturbation, until a successful attack is observed (Wang Section 3 “The inherent reason that one adversarial sample can fool a DNN is that it’s located the classification border in some feature space.
 However, the boundary of a DNN is built from its training samples.
 Then, can we generate adversarial samples just based existing data samples?
 From the results of our experiment, the answer is yes.
 To find the essential difference between different classes, we perform principal component analysis on training data, and express the difference between classes with PCA coefficients”; Section 3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
 For example, given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t.
 In PCA space we know the main difference between class a and class t is the difference vector yt − ya.
-So the fastest way to make the attacked network give answer t is to drive x to class t alone direction from ya to yt” the algorithm determines the set of component perturbations and combining/manipulating the vectors): determining at least one modified perturbation, by adding or subtracting the component perturbation to/from the perturbation (Wang Section 3 and 3.2), determining whether the modified perturbation satisfies a promising attack condition (Wang Section 3 and 3.2 “given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t”), and if so, repeating the steps for the next principal direction with the modified perturbation, and if not, discarding the modified perturbation, and repeating the steps for the steps for the next principal direction without modifying the perturbation (Wang Section 3.2 “3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
+So the fastest way to make the attacked network give answer t is to drive x to class t alone direction from ya to yt” the algorithm determines the set of component perturbations and combining/manipulating the vectors): determining at least one modified perturbation, by adding or subtracting the component perturbation to/from the perturbation (Wang Section 3 and 3.2), determining whether the modified perturbation satisfies a promising attack condition (Wang Section 3 and 3.2 “given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t”), and if so, repeating the steps for a next principal direction with the modified perturbation, and if not, discarding the modified perturbation, and repeating the steps for the next principal direction without modifying the perturbation (Wang Section 3.2 “3.2 “Target adversarial attack means we intentionally make a network give a specific wrong answer for a given sample.
 For example, given a sample x with label a, we slightly modify it to x’ which the attacked network will recognized as t.
 In PCA space we know the main difference between class a and class t is the difference vector yt − ya.
 So the fastest way to make the attacked network give answer t is to drive x to class t alone direction from ya to yt” the algorithm determines the set of component perturbations and combining/manipulating the vectors”).

-Jetley teaches wherein the component perturbations are assigned an order in performing the statistical analysis (Jetley Figure 4 and Section 4.3 “Classification accuracies on image sets projected onto subspaces of the spans of their corresponding DeepFool perturbations.
+Jetley teaches wherein the component perturbations are assigned an order in performing said analysis (Jetley Figure 4 and Section 4.3 “Classification accuracies on image sets projected onto subspaces of the spans of their corresponding DeepFool perturbations.
 For each net-dataset pair, DeepFool perturbations are computed over the image set and assembled into a matrix that is decomposed into its SVD.
 The singular vectors are ordered as per their singular values: Shi represents the high-to-low ordering, Slo the low-to-high, and d the number of vectors retained.”).

 It would have been obvious to one having ordinary skill in the art before the time the invention was effectively filed to combine the method of generating black-box adversarial inputs disclosed by Wang with the ordering of the perturbations taught by Jetley.
 The motivation for this combination would be to improve the analysis of the perturbations as ordering the perturbations improves the clarity gleaned by the said analysis as seen by Jetley (Jetley Section 4.3 “Here, we implement this using a collection of DeepFool perturbations to provide the required gradient information, and repeat the analysis of Sec.
 4.2, using singular values to order the vectors.
 The results, in Fig. 4, neatly replicate the previously seen classification accuracy trends for high-to-low and low-to-high curvature traversal of image-space directions.
 Henceforth, we use these directions directly, simplifying analysis and allowing us to analyse ImageNet networks”).